jandockx/dns-sd-lookup/README.md

 The given string represents a [RFC 6763] _Service Type_, i.e., a base _Service Type_,
 or a _service Type_ with a subtype.

+This function does not allow gratuitous escapes, i.e., a backslash must be followed by a dot or another backslash in the subtype label.

     const isServiceType = require('@toryt/dns-sd-lookup).isServiceType